 Typically, scissor lifts only move vertically.
 A scissor lift’s upward motion is achieved by the application of pressure to the outside of its lowest set of supports, elongating the crossing pattern, and propelling the work platform vertically.

-The use of scissor lifts is often limited in comparison to other aerial work platforms.
 Scissor lifts are commonly used for basic maintenance work and painting.
 Rough terrain scissor lifts are also available for outdoor work on uneven terrain.

-Scissor lift safety training is available.
+Meanwhile, scissor lift safety training is available.
 With this training, workers can learn how to safely move a scissor lift up and down, operate the lift on rough terrain, and more.

-5. Aerial Lift
+5. Aerial Platform

 Types of Aerial Lifts